updivision/vue2-multi-uploader/README.md

 > A drag and drop multiple file uploader component that uses Vue.js v2 and Axios.
 Uploader shows file names, sizes and total size of files added.
 It also allows setting a minimum required number of files to upload.

+### About this fork by Chupzzz

+Original component by *updivision* worked fine except of *successMessagePath/errorMessagePath* props and *upload-success* event - all of them wasn't working properly.
+So this fork has this issues fixed.
+Pull request to updivision has been sent.

 ### Demo
 See live demo [here](https://updivision.github.io/vue2-multi-uploader/).